aranya-code/LeetCode-ProblemSets/README.md

 | 1823 | **Find The Winner Of The Circular Game** | [💻 View Code](https://github.com/aranya-code/LeetCode-ProblemSets/tree/main/1823-find-the-winner-of-the-circular-game) |

 <!---LeetCode Topics End-->

 ---

+## ⚙️ Automation Workflow
+This repository is maintained using a seamless automated CI/CD pipeline:
+1. **Submission:** Solutions are synced directly from the browser using the LeetSync extension.
+2. **GitHub Actions:** Every new push triggers a custom `.yml` workflow.
+3. **Auto-Generation:** A Python script scans the directory structure and dynamically rebuilds the solutions table below.

+---
 > **Note:** If you are exploring the code, feel free to check the individual folders for the exact implementation details and runtime/memory complexity notes.